3 Godfathers: Plot

 Moved, the three desperadoes keep their vow.
 They find a chest filled with baby things, condensed milk, an advice book, and a Bible.
 Pete offers Bob the Bible for guidance, but Bob slaps it aside.
 Kid, certain that a higher power guided them there, compares the baby to the infant Jesus in the manger and themselves as the Three Wise Men.
 Inspired by a Bible verse, they head for the town of New Jerusalem, across the desert and over a mountain.
 The posse later comes upon the abandoned wagon, and recognizing the possessions of his niece-in-law, Sweet believes that the fugitives killed her and sets out for revenge.

 When they cross a salt flat, Kid collapses and dies.
 Once past the flat, Pete trips, breaking his leg.
-He asks Bob to leave him his pistol, "for coyotes"; as Bob walks toward the mountain, he hears a single gunshot.
+He asks Bob to leave him his pistol, "for coyotes"; as Bob walks toward the mountain, Pete commits suicide to avoid a prolonged suffering.
 Staggering through a ravine, Bob finally falls, but in his delirium the ghosts of his two friends refuse to let him give up.
 Finding a donkey and her colt at the end of the ravine, he uses them to reach New Jerusalem, where he stumbles into a cantina to get drinks for himself and the baby.
 Just as Sheriff Sweet catches up with him, Bob collapses from exhaustion.

 Bob is jailed in Welcome, but with his heroic rescue of the baby, the entire town has become sympathetic towards him.
-Bob gives his godchild into the temporary custody of the Sweets, now his friends, but when the judge (Guy Kibbee) asks him to give up custody permanently in exchange for a suspended sentence, he refuses to break his promise to the baby's mother.
+Bob gives his godchild into the temporary custody of the Sweets, now his friends, but when the judge asks him to give up custody permanently in exchange for a suspended sentence, he refuses to break his promise to the baby's mother.
 Pleased, the judge gives him the minimum sentence of a year and a day; and as he leaves for prison, all the townspeople give Bob a rousing farewell.